 - Extreme dizziness

 Benzodiazepine Detoxification is a Long Process

 Once the acute symptoms begin to subside, the protracted withdrawal phase begins.
-Depending on how severe the benzodiazepine abuse disorder was, the protracted withdrawal phase can last for up to 12 full months.
-Symptoms associated with protracted benzodiazepine withdrawal include:
+Depending on how severe the benzodiazepine abuse disorder was, the prolonged withdrawal phase can last for 12 full months.
+Symptoms associated with prolonged benzodiazepine withdrawal include:

 - Mild anxiety and depression

 - A loss of appetite, which can lead to temporary weight loss